 - The Worcester County Food Bank

-For Fiscal Year 2018, the most recent year for which data is available, the four regional food banks collectively distributed over 83.7 million pounds of food, about 27 million pounds (32%) of which was purchased through MEFAP.
+For Fiscal Year 2019, the most recent year for which data is available, the four regional food banks collectively distributed over 87.1 million pounds of food, about 27 million pounds (31%) of which was purchased through MEFAP.
 Total funding provided through the Department of Agricultural Resources for MEFAP was $18,000,000.00, with $1 million provided for operational costs for administrative and distribution costs.